justcoded/web-starter-kit/README.md

    ├── layout                   #Global layout
-   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files) ├── vendor_entries              #Folder for vendor entries(plugins) ├── vendor.js                 #File for plugins js ├── vendor.scss               #File for plugins styles
+   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files) ├── templates                   #Folder with pug templates ├── layouts                  #Folder with pug layouts
+      ├── default.pug           #Example of the pug layout ├── mixins                   #Folder with pug mixins
+      ├── article.pug           #Example of the pug mixin ├── views                    #Folder with pug pages
+      ├── blog.pug              #Example of a blog page ├── index.pug             #Example of a index page ├── vendor_entries              #Folder for vendor entries(plugins)
+  ├── vendor.js                 #File for plugins js
+  ├── vendor.scss               #File for plugins styles